Automattic/woocommerce-services/README.md

-# woocommerce-hydra-client
+# woocommerce-connect-client
-A WordPress plugin that adds the Hydra client to WooCommerce, to eventually be merged into WooCommerce Actual
+A WordPress feature plugin that adds the WooCommerce Connect Client, to eventually be merged into WooCommerce itself.

 # Getting started